deepmedic/deepmedic/documentation/README.md

 ### News
 4 Aug 2016:
-* Code in Layer-classes cleaned and commented.
-Residual Connections available now.
-Can also now specify kernel size at FC1.
-Not backwards compatible version.
+* Code in Layer-classes cleaned/commented.
+Residual Connections enabled.
+Possible to specify kernel size at FC1.

 14 July 2016:
 * Master branch was updated with better monitoring of training progress and a better plotting script.
 This version is not backwards compatible.
 CPickle will fail loading previously trained models from previous versions of the code.
 * Previous version of master branch tagged as v0.5.
 Use this if you wish to continue working with previously trained models.